IDR/idr.openmicroscopy.org/_includes/filezilla.md

     ftp> ls idr0044-*

+Change the mode to `binary`

+    ftp> binary

-Use the `get` command to download a specific file, and `bye` to close the connection.
+Use the `get` command to download a specific file.

+    ftp> get "path-to-file-in-ftp-server" "path-to-local-file"

 ### Desktop client step-by-step